 Ceremonies are held twice a year, in Summer (June/July) and Winter (January).

-- Summer Congregation 2016 will be held between Tuesday 28 June and Friday 1 July.
-We aim to publish the timetable of departments to ceremonies on these web pages by the end of September 2015.
+- Summer Congregation 2016 will be held between Tuesday 28 June and Friday 1 July, view the summer timetable of departments to ceremonies.
+Further information about these ceremonies will be published in the spring.

 Key points to note: